 Extended Stored Procedures

 IMPORTANT!
-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use CLR Integration instead.

 Extended stored procedures are programmed by using the SQL Server Extended Stored Procedure API.
 A member of the sysadmin fixed server role can register an extended stored procedure with an instance of SQL Server and grant permission to users to execute the procedure.
 Extended stored procedures can be added only to the master database.